notofonts/noto-docs/src/miniarticles/NotoSansPhoenician.md

 # Noto Sans Phoenician

-Noto Sans Phoenician is a unmodulated (“sans serif”) design for texts in the historical Phoenician script.
+Noto Sans Phoenician is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Phoenician_ script.

 Noto Sans Phoenician has multiple weights, contains 34 glyphs, and supports 33 characters from the Unicode block Phoenician.